PANAMA Altieri Dilgo Geisha Natural Anaerobic Cold Fermentation NACXPanamaAltieriDilgoCX100g €19,00

 Founded by Eugene Altieri, an Italian-American businessman residing in Panama who bought the farms.
 After 15 years of coffee growing and earning various awards, his children are following his legacy.

 This lot underwent an anaerobic fermentation process at a controlled temperature of 10°C for 12 days.
-Afterwards, the coffee beans were slowly dried in African beds in the shadow for 15 days.
-Usually the drying process takes 21 days.
-Lastly, the coffee was placed in a temperature and humidity controlled warehouse.
+Afterwards, the coffee beans were slowly dried on raised African beds in the shadow for 15 days.
+Usually the drying process takes 21 days, deeming from temperature fluctuations in the region, drying can either be faster or slower.
+Lastly, the coffee was placed in a temperature and humidity controlled warehouse and made ready for export.

-This prize-winning lot is arranged by our dear friends the Altieri family.
+This prize-winning lot is arranged by our dear friends the Altieri family, co-developed by Coffea Circulor's Ivica Cvetanovski and Altieri's Roger Pitti.

 CONTRIBUTION, MITIGATION AND ADAPTATION